vdclab/vdclab-wiki/visualization/tools-to-make-figures/ETE-Toolkit.md

 ## Notes from the user

-- Have a webserver tool for those who don't want to use the command line version
+- Have an online webserver tool for those who don't want to use the command line version
 - Will require knowledge of python and how to install the environment
 - A programmable tree with complete control over how the tree is visualized
 - Nice  "Tree Viewer" tool that allows the user to view a tree next to a sequence alignment